 Organizations can’t avoid dealing with complaints.
-Therefore, your laboratory must have an effective complaints management.
+Therefore, your laboratory must have an effective complaints procedure according to ISO/IEC 17025 2017.

 The procedure’s purpose is to layout the process to receive, evaluate, and make decisions on complaints.
 As a result, your laboratory will be able to guarantee customer satisfaction.